openedx/edx-proctoring/docs/system-overview.rst

 Interstitial views within a section that are shown to in place of the actual exam content.
-They are used to walk a leaner through setup steps and display the state of the current attempt.
+They are used to walk a leaner through setup steps and display the state of the current attempt when the exam is not in progress.

-The LMS calls into edx-proctoring to load the relevent template when rendering the student view for an exam section that is proctored.
+The LMS will call into edx-proctoring to load the relevent template when rendering the student view for an exam section that is proctored.

 Notable Code: